OSU Lantern wrote:

 audience, as did his statement about offering all Americans a health care plan

-at least as good as the one members of Congress receive
+at least as good as the one members of Congress receive.
+Obama also discussed

 making government more transparent and accessible."I want to open up the doors